A swarm of replicated state machines

 The logical structure of a state tree.

-The state tree is a data structure that contains all outputs of our state machine in a form of a merkle tree.
-Once the gears of the execution stopped, the system computes the root hash of the state tree corresponding to the newly computed state, starts collecting a threshold signature for that hash, and moves on to the next block.
+The state tree is a data structure that contains all outputs of our state machine in the form of a merkle tree.
+Once the execution gears stop, the system computes the root hash of the state tree corresponding to the newly computed state, starts collecting a threshold signature for that hash, and moves on to the next block.

 Lookup